JulianPerezMoreno/Spark_data_engineer_project/README.md

 *   Explore the existing code and modify it to suit your needs.
 *   Add new Spark functionalities and features.
 *   Consider deploying the project to a local Spark environment.

+This project is designed to explore Market Risk Modeling techniques using Apache Spark.
+It uses historical financial data from the EURO STOXX 50 index, stored in Parquet format for efficient processing.
+Main dataset:
+- `euro_stoxx50.parquet`